 “Let’s say we never came back,” said Matherne on the second day of our hunt.
 “It would do them no harm.
 An alligator’s digestive system is so acidic, it’s strong enough to dissolve a hubcap.
 In a matter of days, it would all dissolve, and the alligator would swim away.”

 After hunting, we drive the gators in trucks to a licensed processor in Des Allemands.
-“I’m certainly not the only chef working with it in New Orleans,” he said.
+“I’m certainly not the only chef working with it in New Orleans,” said Richard.
 “I’d suggest dining at Pêche, where chef Ryan Prewitt uses alligator from time to time.
 I’d really love to see alligator go from being something people feel adventurous eating to something they feel normal eating again.”